-It’s important to understand the installation sequence because it does prevent the use of some methods you may be used to.
+Understanding the installation sequence is important because it prevents using methods you may be used to.

 Flushing Rewrite Rules

-- An intermediary page is used to run only the activation hook, nothing else.
-As a result, the rewrite rules are flushed.
+- An intermediary page runs the activation hook only, nothing else.
+This flushes the rewrite rules.

-A solution was posted on Stack Overflow, which is officially endorsed by the WordPress Codex, which solves our little problem.
-The solution involves adding an option, which indicates the plugin was just installed.
+A solution posted on Stack Overflow, which is officially endorsed by the WordPress Codex, solves our little problem.
+The solution involves adding an option to indicate that the plugin has just been installed.

-If this option exists we do our activation stuff and delete it.
-Something like this:
+If this option exists, we do our activation stuff and then delete it.

-I personally don’t like this solution too much.
+Personally, I don’t like this solution too much.
 The problem is that the check on line eight runs on every single page load.
-There’s nothing to be afraid of, it won’t put a big load on your servers, it won’t slow down the website for your users.
-It’s a very quick check which has negligible performance impact, however it is unnecessary 99.9% of the time.
+It’s nothing to be concerned about, as it won’t put a big load on your servers and it won’t slow down the website for your users.
+It’s a very quick check with a negligible impact on performance.
+It is, however, unnecessary 99.9% of the time.

-This is why there actually is a better solution, mentioned in the Codex in the documentation for the
+There is a better solution mentioned in the Codex in the documentation for the

-Instead of relying on a check, which needs to run all the time, we use the activation function to register our post types.
-Note that once our plugin is activated the post types will always be registered from the
+Instead of relying on a check that needs to run all the time, we use the activation function to register our post types.
+Note that once our plugin is activated, the post types will always be registered from the

 This is a sad example of the Codex being all over the place.
 Generally, WordPress does have good documentation, but if something seems wasteful or illogical, don’t be afraid to do some research of your own.